chadwilken/Blog/content/blog/elegant-pdfs-from-user-generated-content-in-react.md

 In this post we will look at how we use a combination of React PDF, DraftJS, and Redraft to craft a PDF from user-generated content that is instantly available in the user's browser for preview and download.

-Since we use several libraries I think it may be helpful give a quick overview and what each library is used for.
+Since we use several libraries I think it may be helpful to give a quick overview and what each library is used for.

 ### React PDF
 [React PDF](https://react-pdf.org/) is a PDF renderer built for React.
 It includes several components that represent different aspects of a PDF document such as a `Document`, `Page`, and `View`.
 It can output to a file on the server or a `Blob`  in the browser.
 It provides an interface for layout, styling, and asset fetching.